HMS Terrible (1895): Construction and career

 Terrible was laid down by J. & G. Thomson in their Clydebank shipyard on 21 February 1894 and launched on 27 May 1895.
 The ship arrived at H. M. Dockyard, Portsmouth on 4 June to be fitted out.
 She was temporarily commissioned in July 1897 to participate in the fleet review commemorating Queen Victoria's Diamond Jubilee.
-Terrible was commissioned for active service by Captain Charles Robinson on 24 March 1898.
+Terrible was commissioned for active service on 24 March 1898.
 In May, she ferried the First Lord, George Goschen, and the Civil Lord of the Admiralty, Austen Chamberlain, to Gibraltar and Malta.
 While transporting relief crews for the Mediterranean Fleet to Malta in December, the ship set a record, taking 121 hours to cover 2206 nmi despite heavy weather in the Bay of Biscay.
 During the Portsmouth to Gibraltar leg she averaged 18 kn from 12500 ihp and 21.5 kn from Gibraltar to Malta.

 On 13 March 1899, a boiler explosion while underway en route to England killed one stoker and injured three others, who were discharged to hospital on arrival.
 The inquest identified that the use of salt water caused extensive corrosion and blockages in the boiler tubes, seven of which consequently burst due to overheating.